Dispersal-induced growth in a time-periodic environment: The main results

+In addition to the assumptions that $L$ is symmetric, has non-negative non-diagonal elements, and (\ref{diagonal}), we also make the standing assumption that $L$ is {\it{irreducible}}, which means that the dispersal network among the patches is {\it{connected}} (any two patches are connected by a path).

+\begin{example} The simplest two-patch case ($N=2$) is already of much interest, and it allows to obtain some explicit formulas which cannot be obtained in the general case (see examples \ref{ex2},\ref{ex3} below, and Section \ref{reduction}).
+In this case $L_{12}=L_{21}=1$, $L_{11}=L_{22}=-1$, and the system (\ref{eqsys}) is

-The model studied is linear, as it does not take into account density-dependent effects.
-However, the study of this system is also directly relevant to the understanding of more elaborate models including nonlinearity, since persistence of populations in such models depends on the behavior of the system obtained by linearization around the trivial equilibrium $(x_1,x_2)=(0,0)$, which brings us back to the (\ref{eq1}),(\ref{eq2}), so our results entail the occurrence of the DIG effect in more `realstic' models.
+\end{example} The model studied is linear, as it does not take into account density-dependent effects.
+However, the study of this system is also directly relevant to the understanding of more elaborate models including nonlinearity, since persistence of populations in such models depends on the behavior of the system obtained by linearization around the trivial equilibrium $\bold{x}=0$, which brings us back to the (\ref{eqsys1}).
+Therefore our results entail the occurrence of the DIG effect in nonlinear models (e.g. the epidemic model of \cite{kortessis}).